Firmsconsulting

 Things about which you should be extra careful

 “How do I do that?” is probably the sentence that annoys mentors more than anything else, especially if it is the standard response you have to their advice.
-Business mentors do not like getting into the operating detail.
+Mentors do not like getting into the operating detail.
 They do not have the time and do not have access to all the information you know to answer this question correctly.
 Moreover, having to answer this question tells the mentor you are likely not worth their time.

-In the example above, your mentor is not there to hold your hand.
+Your mentor is not there to hold your hand.
 If you want a good mentor, make sure you are at the state where you are capable of using the knowledge and guidance you receive.
 Simply having a good mentor is not enough.
 You have to be a great mentee.

-Asking the questions above indicates to your mentor that you still need to develop other skills (likely social skills) before you can use his/her advice.
 When your mentor outlines an idea, it is your job to figure out how to make it happen or at least present your high level thoughts.

 Demonstrate respect and courtesy to your mentor at all times.
 Show your appreciation.
 They are not paid to do this, it takes away their time and they are making an investment where the payback is not at all clear.
 Show that you are actively using their advice.
 Make them proud of you.
 Validate their decision to help you.